 (ii) the adviser shares the information in the course of providing advisory services to the client (e.g., with a broker, transfer agent, or lawyer) with the client’s consent, or as required by law; or

-(iii) the adviser shares the information with a nonaffiliate that performs services, including marketing, for the adviser, but the adviser must have entered into a contract with the nonaffiliate that prohibits the nonaffiliate from using the information except for the purpose for which it received it.
+(iii) the adviser shares the information with a nonaffiliate that performs services, including marketing, for the adviser, but the adviser must have entered into a contract with the nonaffiliate that prohibits the nonaffiliate from using the information except for the purpose for which it is received.

 c.
 Safeguarding and Properly Disposing of Client Information.
 An adviser must adopt written procedures reasonably designed to protect client records and information, and to dispose of consumer report information properly.